pegahchavoshi/Power-BI-Report/README.md

 ## Call Center Data Analysis

-# Call Centre Trends Dashboard
+# Call Center Trends Dashboard
 I designed a Power BI dashboard to explore different aspects of a call center.
 This dashboard provides a holistic view of the call center's performance metrics and trends.
 I curated and showcased key performance indicators (KPIs) that are pivotal in evaluating the efficiency and effectiveness of the call center's operations.

 The dashboard showcased the following KPIs: